 The coin tree is a popular Chinese ornament believed to bring good luck and prosperity.
 Create your own coin tree to celebrate the Chinese New Year or make it as a project while learning about Chinese culture.

-An easy tutorial with template to make a potato stamped panda
+An easy tutorial with a template to make a potato-stamped panda

 Native to China, the Panda bear spells much cuteness.!!
 Simple but adorable, this rock panda is made in no time with some colors.
 A great panda craft project for slightly older kids.